 Yes, buy three of them.
 Each of these services has its own set of pros and cons, but by testing with three, you can be sure you don’t miss any possible matches.
 MyHeritage and FamilyTreeDNA are fully compatible with each other, so results from one can be transferred to the other.

-(In case you were wondering, any affiliate links you see in the right sidebar have been carefully chosen because they are companies I personally recommend.)
+(In case you were wondering, the affiliate links on this site are only for companies I personally recommend.)

 Let’s start with the pros: